PD Dr. habil. Anneke H. van Heteren

 Research

-In 2021, I set up field work in Hengchun, southern Taiwan, in collaboration with Dr. Yang (National Museum of Natural Science, Taiwan).
-Dr. Yang and I co-lead an international excavation team of over 35 technicians, students, and volunteers.
-We excavated about a nearly complete fossil baleen whale.
-This is the most complete fossil whale found, not only in Taiwan, but in the whole of Southeast Asia, and the only complete whale fossil from the Pleistocene (since such geologically young material usually still lies on the sea floor).
+Dr. Yang (National Museum of Natural Science, Taiwan) and I currently co-lead an international excavation team.
+We excavated a nearly complete fossil baleen whale.
 The specimen is possibly a grey whale, but the tympanic bullae were not preserved, so we will use geometric morphometrics on the mandible and the scapula, as well as peptide mass finger printing to confirm this species attribution.
 Bones of two additional marine mammals have been found.
-These latter two are possibly dolphins, but they are still mostly in the sediment, so a more precise determination is not possible now.
+These latter two are possibly dolphins, but a more precise determination is not possible a this time.
 Furthermore, additional marine mammal bones have been found suggesting that this might be a cetacean Lagerstätte.
+The Hengchun fossil site is an exclusive opportunity to study an assemblage of multiple Pleistocene species of marine mammals.
+We will describe their morphology in detail, including the relative sizes of bones.
+We will compare them with their extant counterparts in the light of environmental change.

 Staff pages